 If borrowers are unable or unwilling to meet those requirements, they still may be able to get a home equity conversion mortgage — the most common type of reverse mortgage — by adding a life expectancy set-aside, or LESA, to it.

 A LESA relieves the borrower of the responsibility to pay those bills.
-The trade-off is they will receive less of the equity they’re borrowing as cash.
+The trade-off is that they will receive less of the equity they borrow as cash.
+Knowing how a LESA works and the implications of using one are important steps in deciding to get a reverse mortgage.

 What Is a LESA?

-- Homeowners insurance and flood insurance.
+- Homeowners insurance.

-- Property taxes and other taxes.
+- Property taxes.

 How does a LESA work?